www.scantips.com

 The practice of guessing at distances in the field does not contribute precision to our DOF numbers.
 However, the concept survives anyway.
 Regardless if we know any numbers or not, our skill in photography needs us to recognize the situations that need greater depth of field (or faster shutter speeds, etc).
 We need to look, and see, and think about what we’re doing.
 When we recognize we need greater depth of field, calculating is not a big help.
 Giving it properties with more depth of field is the big help.
 Give it what you can when you see you will need it.
 The calculator is more a learning tool, rarely used in practice.
 Depth of field is more about what our capabilities are able to do.
 When we realize the situation needs unusual depth of field, then we do what we can to improve it.
 We automatically do what we can do when we realize we need it.
 The common actions are these:

-One thing DOF is NOT is an absolute value computed to a few decimal places.
-DOF is instead a vague approximation of a vague range of perhaps acceptable focus.
+One thing DOF is NOT is an absolute value precise to a few decimal places.
+DOF is instead a vague approximation of a vague range of perhaps acceptable focus, and the distance is likely at a vague guess.
 Example, a crop factor 1x FX 50 mm lens at f/22 computes Hyperfocal as 12.25 feet.
 Enter 12.25 focus, and the DOF calculator will reach infinity.
 But enter 12.0 feet, and it reaches "only" 592 feet.
 These results will be indistinguishable (even if you could set focus to exactly 12.25 feet).
 Exact numbers are not always as significant as they might appear. 😊 We don’t know the focal length or the sensor size precisely.
 In practice, we probably guess at the distance, and the actual guess might be 11 feet, which computes DOF to 107 feet.
 And we might then show it full screen size on our wide screen monitor, which might be about twice the size of the computed standard 8x10 inch print size.
 So, your DOF results may vary a little, but it is very good to know the concepts (which I would argue are more important than the exact details).
 When you realize your scene needs greater depth of field, then give it what you’ve got.

 Depth of Field "numbers" are just approximations, not to taken exactly literally.
 DOF is not actually sharp from one limit to the other.
 We focus at only one specific distance.
 Therefore all other distances are NOT in best focus.
 As the degree of out of focus increases away from the focus point, tiny points in our image grow larger, and appear as larger blobs instead of as the tiniest points.
 At some point, our eye becomes able to perceive seeing it (depending on our enlargement of it).
 The diameter of this out-of-focus blob (one from what should have been the tiniest point) is called Circle of Confusion (CoC).
 We can calculate that actual CoC diameter on the camera sensor image, when at a distance away from the actual focus point.
 But then we also enlarge that image when we view it.
 This magnifies any blur, to be easier to perceive it.